skippyr/river-dreams/README.md

 Its right prompt displays:

-- The total of each entry type in your active directory: regulars, directories, block devices, character devices, fifos, sockets and symlinks.
+- The total of each entry type in your active directory: regulars, directories, blocks, characters, fifos, sockets and symlinks.
 - The total of background jobs.

 ## ❡ Install